 Cadsoft Eagle is a very popular tool with pedal builders.
 A basic version can be had for free.
 There are limitations on board size and number of layers in the free version, but these won’t come in to play for the majority of basic analog effects pedals.
 Element14 includes a host of documents and tutorials.
 If you get into complex designs or full professional use later, full versions of Eagle, at time of writing cost $575, and $1640.

 Altium is known for it’s high end PCB development application called Altium Designer which starts at around $7000 and there’s a yearly subscription fee too.
 Gulp!
 Altium Designer is used by many industry professionals for product development.
-Altium just recently released Circuit Maker, which has many of the features of Designer and is, Gasp!….
-Completely free!
+Altium has Circuit Maker available, which has many of the features of Designer and is completely free!
 The trade off at this point seems to be that it’s designed around a community and apart from a couple of private slots, you have to share your work, so it’s not very useful for completely proprietary projects.

 If you want free and private, other than the basic version of Eagle, there is KiCad, which is an open source tool developed by GIPSA Lab, which is a research institute out of Grenoble in France.
 Like Eagle, there are Windows, Mac, and Linux versions, whereas Circuit Maker is Windows only.
 There are also tools now being offered for free by some of the big component dealers such as Mouser.